-Under the Americans with Disabilities Act, children with disabilities, including learning, intellectual or physical disabilities, are required to receive extra support in public schools.
-By law, your child should have a 504 plan or an Individualized Education Program (IEP) that outlines what accommodations and modifications they need in school.
+Under the Americans with Disabilities Act (ADA), children with disabilities can receive extra support in public schools.
+This includes children with learning, intellectual or physical disabilities.
+By law, your child's school must create, with you, a 504 plan or an Individualized Education Program (IEP) that outlines different types of support your child will need in school.
+These are called accommodations and modifications.

-Accommodations determine how your child will best learn in school.
-Your child will be expected to learn the same material as their classmates, while receiving extra support to help them learn, such as:
+Accommodations determine how your child will learn and do their schoolwork in a way that is best for them.
+Accommodations let your child continue to learn the same material as their classmates, while receiving extra support.
+Some accommodations may include:

-- Completing tests or assignments in a different area than other students
+- Doing tests or assignments in a different area than other students

 Modifications are changes to what your child will learn.
-Children with modifications may not learn the same materials as their classmates.
-Modifications include:
+This means that your child may not learn the same material as their classmates.
+Modifications may include:

 - Shorter reading assignments